aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 Assuming you already created a chart in Microsoft Excel and want to embed that chart in a slide as an OLE Object Frame using Aspose.Slides for .NET, you can do it this way:

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
-2. Obtain the reference of the slide by using its index.
+2. Get a slide's reference through its index.
 3. Open the Excel file containing the Excel chart object and save it to `MemoryStream`.
 4. Add the [OleObjectFrame](https://apireference.aspose.com/slides/net/aspose.slides/oleobjectframe) to the slide containing the array of bytes and other information about the OLE object.
 5. Write the modified presentation as a PPTX file.